JSSatchell/HyperSearch/README.md

 If the search bar is active, `Alt` + `S` will activate the links window and start cycling down through the links.

-Also with the search bar active, `Alt` + `Q` will highlight all the current text so a new search can be started more quickly.
+Also with the search bar active, `Alt` + `Q` will clear all of the current text so a new search can be started more quickly.

 [^ TOP ^](https://github.com/JSSatchell/HyperSearch#hypersearch)